-During the year under review, the Group continued to engage in its principal business activities, including the properties investment business and the exploitation of the Mine.
+During the year under review, the Group continued to engage in its principal business activities, including the properties investment business and the exploitation of the Mine located in the Inner Mongolia, the PRC.

-As at 31 March 2012, the aggregate gross floor area of the investment properties being held by the Group was approximately 7,004 square meters, of which approximately 100% of the properties were leased to third parties under operating leases with lease terms ranging up to twelve years.
+As at 31 March 2013, the aggregate gross floor area of the investment properties being held by the Group was approximately 7,004 square meters, of which approximately 100% of the properties were leased to third parties under operating leases with lease terms ranging up to twelve years.